Last Updated on

 - Your child may exhibit no enthusiasm for participating in physical activities.

-- Your child may experience cramping, pain or tenderness in his foot, knee or leg.
+- Your child may experience cramping, pain or tenderness in his feet, knees or legs.

 Problems Faced by Kids Due to Flat Feet

-As trivial as it may appear but flatfoot may lead to complications and following are some of the problems that your child may face:
+As trivial as it may appear, flat feet may lead to complications and following are some of the problems that your child may face:

 - Abnormal or improper walking style